starseed777/EKS-AWS-AUTH-DEBUG/README.md

 - I took the arn of our original role arn in  aws-auth configmap file and just used that

-- when running it sucessfully configured but still cant make any eksctl api calls, only kubectl works
+- when running it sucessfully configured kubectl commands work now with this user

 - basically just delete the bottom section of the default configmap and add the users to the mapuser section + add configmap kind at the top